 Sinusitis Overview & Treatments

-Sinusitis affects 37 million people each year,1,2,3 making it one of the most common health problems in the U.S. It is more prevalent than heart disease and asthma1 and has a greater impact on quality of life than chronic back pain or congestive heart failure.4 Sinusitis is also responsible for $8 billion*5 in direct healthcare expenditures and a significant loss of workplace productivity.6
+Sinusitis affects 37 million people each year,1-3 making it one of the most common health problems in the U.S. It is more prevalent than heart disease and asthma1 and has a greater impact on one’s quality of life than chronic back pain or congestive heart failure.4

-Sinusitis is defined as an inflammation of the sinus lining commonly caused by bacterial and / or viral infections; as well as, structural issues such as ostial blockage.
-Symptoms include nasal congestion, facial discomfort, nasal discharge, headache, and fatigue.
-Sinusitis is considered acute when symptoms last 4 weeks or less.
-The disease is considered chronic when it lasts 12 weeks or longer.5
+Sinusitis is defined as an inflammation of the sinus lining, and is commonly caused by structural issues such as ostial blockage, bacterial infections, viral infections or a combination of these.
+For many patients, symptoms vary and may include nasal congestion, facial discomfort, nasal discharge, headache and fatigue.
+Sinusitis is considered acute when symptoms last 4 weeks or less and chronic when it lasts 12 weeks or longer.5

-Every year approximately 900,000 patients are left living with their sinus condition.14 These patients may not find adequate relief from medical therapy and are candidates for surgery, but for a variety of clinical or personal reasons choose not to undergo FESS using existing surgical instruments.
+Each year approximately 900,000 patients are left living with their sinus condition.10 These patients may not find adequate relief from medical therapy and are candidates for surgery, but for a variety of clinical or personal reasons choose not to undergo ESS using existing surgical instruments.

 Balloon Sinuplasty products are endoscopic, catheter-based devices used to dilate blocked paranasal sinus ostia.
-These devices are endoscopic tools and may be used with other medical therapies or FESS techniques.
-Read more about the Balloon Sinuplasty technology.
+These devices are endoscopic tools that may be used with other medical therapies or ESS techniques.
+Learn more about the Balloon Sinuplasty technology.